pierreali-gerp/server-utilization/00-connectToYourVM/00_headscale.md

 **Do not create a Tailscale account on the website!** You don't need it to connect to a self-hosted Headscale server, such as the one set up on B3Lab's machines.

-> ⚠️ If you already have a Tailscale client running and connected to your Tailscale account, you should first disconnect it before proceeding.
-On Windows, you can do it by right-clicking on the Tailscale icon in the notification area, selecting your account, and then _Log out_.
+> ⚠️ If you already have a Tailscale client running and connected to your personal Tailscale account, you should either disconnect it before proceeding or use `tailscale login` in place of `tailscale up`, as instructed below.
+>
+> **If you wish to disconnect your personal account**, on Windows, you can simply right-click on the Tailscale icon in the notification area, select your account, and then _Log out_.
 On Linux/MAC, open a terminal and run `tailscale logout`.
 >
-> If you wish to keep both the connections to your Tailscale account and the Headscale server ready to go, simply replace the command `tailscale up` given below with `tailscale login`.
+> **If you wish to keep both the connections to your Tailscale personal account and the Headscale server ready to go**, simply replace the command `tailscale up` given below with `tailscale login`.
 This will allow you to _switch_ between the two different Tailnets when needed, using `tailscale switch --list` to show Tailnets you are logged into and `tailscale switch "<account_name>"` to change the one you are currently using.
 Note that you can't be connected to two distinct Tailnets simultaneously, which is why either the `tailscale logout` or `tailscale switch` strategy is required.

 ---